mdp/PlaneBoard/README.md

 ## Why

 This project has no serious application, it's merely a fun experiment that I prototyped while waiting on a delayed flight.
 There are numerous methods to tunnel traffic through DNS queries, iodine being the most popular.
-This is a simple demonstration of how it's possible to get up to date, human readable information from a DNS query.
+This is just a simple demonstration of how it's possible to get up to date, human readable information from a DNS query.

 ## How